Cristina is a designer, researcher and writer based in London, U.K.

 She works as a Senior Design Researcher + Trends Writer at Accenture Song (originally joining via the global design consultancy Fjord).
 Cristina also writes about design, climate action and behavioural change for MOLD magazine, a critically acclaimed New York based print and online publication.

-Design, behavioural research, environmentalism and the fundamentals of living - from spaces to sustenance - form the foundation of Cristina’s practice.
-Originally trained as an architect, Cristina started her career at Adjaye Associates in London before expanding her practice across a variety of design disciplines including R&D and sustainable product development.
-Outputs include architectural research projects, trend analysis and applying behavioural research to shape the design of products and services in healthcare.
+Design, human behaviour and the fundamentals of living - from spaces to sustenance - form the foundation of Cristina’s practice.
+Originally trained as an architect, Cristina started her career at Adjaye Associates before expanding her practice across a variety of design disciplines including R&D and sustainable product development.
+Outputs include housing co-design, pop-ups, and applying behavioural research to shape the design of digital products and services in healthcare.
+Assessing global and local cultural shifts to map strategic future opportunities for brands, is also central to Cristina’s work as part of Accenture Song’s Trends team.

 Unpacking Perception: To save ourselves and this precious earth, MOLD article, 2025